Become a Partner

 • Regularly attend and participate in partnership meetings.

-• Recognize and promote the network as appropriate in presentations to local and national audiences.
+• Recognize and promote the network as appropriate to local and national audiences.

 • Stable institutional home.